exakat/php-dictionary/dictionary/__file__.ini.rst

 ``__FILE__`` holds the current file name.

-The file name includes it absolute path (e.g. ``/tmp/path/to/file.txt``).
+The file name includes it absolute path, e.g. ``/tmp/path/to/file.txt``.
 It also uses the file actual case.

 When used without a file, aka in command line, ``__FILE__`` contains ``Command line code``.